vidush11/os_assignments/Assignment-3/readme.md

 We have implemented a shared memory by the name of "YOYO" and size 4096 bytes.
 In it every process stored two things, its pid and priority(1 by default) which is received by the scheduler

 <h2>Basic usage of the shell</h2>
+echo jaat dont cheat

+<h2> Statistics for execution time and waiting time for scheduler-></h2>